Your child’s development, step by step

 How to stimulate your child

 Every moment you spend with your child is an opportunity for stimulation,” says Caroline Roussel, a psychoeducator for the early stimulation programs at the CIUSSS du Nord-de-l’Île-de-Montréal.
-“For example, when you dress your baby, you can point out and name items of clothing and body parts to promote language development.”
-These interactions also spark young children’s emotional and social development.
+“For example, when you dress your baby, you can point out and name the items of clothing and body parts to promote language development.”
+These interactions also support young children’s emotional and social development.

 Something as simple as baking a cake with your child can have a profound impact.
-This type of activity stimulates every area of your child’s development: motor skills (when pouring and mixing ingredients), cognitive ability (when following the steps and focusing on the task), emotional development (as the child-parent bond deepens and your child’s confidence grows), and social development (when working with you to accomplish the task).
+This type of activity stimulates every area of your child’s development: motor skills (when pouring and mixing ingredients), cognitive and language abilities (when following the steps and focusing on the task), emotional development (as the child-parent bond deepens and your child’s confidence grows), and social development (when working with you to accomplish the task).

 • SEE THE WORLD THROUGH A CHILD’S EYES